 Almost all children are affected by stress, whether parents are aware of it or not.
 Children who have sensory processing issues may face additional stress due to the difficulty they experience in interpreting and responding to their environment.

-Yoga and Stress Prevention
+Yoga for Stress Prevention

 Yoga is well-known as an unsurpassed stress reduction strategy.
 But, perhaps even more importantly, Yoga is powerful prevention.
 A daily routine that includes focused breathing, rhythmical movements and guided relaxation can go a long way towards keeping stress from becoming a problem in the first place.
 Children are better able to recover from a stressful event and can better self-regulate symptoms of stress as they arise.